ibm-cloud-docs/text-to-speech/word-timing.md

 -   For each `<mark`> element, the service returns a JSON text message that indicates the exact time from the beginning of the synthesized audio at which the mark occurs.
 -   For word timings for all strings, it returns one or more JSON text messages, each of which contains an array of words and their start and end times from the beginning of the synthesized audio.

-Because the binary and text streams are independent, the service has very little control over the number of audio chunks it delivers and when the user receives the text and audio messages.
-For example, if the audio is synthesized more quickly than it is compressed, all text messages may arrive before any of the audio.
+Because the binary and text streams are independent, the service has little control over the number of audio chunks it delivers and when the user receives the text and audio messages.
+For example, if the audio is synthesized more quickly than it is compressed, all text messages might arrive before any of the audio.

-In practical terms, this means that the service can send an arbitrary number of audio chunks, including multiple chunks of audio before and after each text message.
-It is also possible for a single binary chunk to contain audio data that both precedes and follows the timing information for a mark or word.
+In practical terms, the service can send an arbitrary number of audio chunks, including multiple chunks of audio before and after each text message.
+It is also possible for a single binary chunk to contain audio data that both precede and follow the timing information for a mark or word.

 However, the text message that contains the timing information always arrives before the binary chunk that contains the corresponding audio.
 Moreover, the audio messages always arrive in order so that you can construct an accurate audio synthesis of the text from the binary results.